-Mental health and suicide prevention are important topics that never go out of date.
-By taking the opportunity to promote National Suicide Prevention Awareness Month, we can help encourage conversations, reduce stigma and increase support to those who are hurting.
+Mental health and suicide prevention are important topics to address.
+By taking the opportunity to promote Suicide Prevention and Awareness, we can help encourage conversations, reduce stigma and increase support to those who are hurting.

 Help a Friend https://suicidepreventionlifeline.org/help-someone-else/

 Risk Factors and Protective Factors http://www.bethe1to.com/risk-factors/

 College can be exciting, but it can also be stressful at times.
 Every student experiences concerns and stressors during their college years.
 The good news is that you have resources to help during those times.
 Working with a counselor can help you feel better, acquire new healthy coping strategies, build your resilience and improve your mental health.